Scripps Research: Medical schools

 Florida Atlantic University launched a new joint MD/PhD program association with Scripps Florida.
 The first students entered the new program in fall 2011.
 Previously, Scripps Research and the Scripps Health hospital network explored the idea of starting a medical school in California, but this project did not come to fruition.

 Outreach programs

 The California and Florida campuses both offer educational outreach programs for high school students and undergraduates interested in learning more about science.

 Scripps Florida

 The Florida campus of Scripps Research operates a 350000 sqft state-of-the-art biomedical research facility focusing on neuroscience, cancer biology, medicinal chemistry, drug discovery, biotechnology, and alternative energy development.
 More than 500 faculty, staff and students occupy Scripps Research's Florida campus.

-The grand opening of the new facility took place on February 26, 2009, five years after Scripps Florida started operating, with a public ceremony that drew many dignitaries including then Florida Gov. Charlie Crist.
+The facility's grand opening took place on February 26, 2009, five years after Scripps Florida started operating.
+It was a public ceremony that drew many dignitaries, including then-Florida Gov. Charlie Crist.